Find Affordable College Courses

 $16,433 Average Tuition & Fees

-University of North Carolina at Chapel Hill came in at #8 in this year’s edition of the Best Value Economics Schools in the Southeast Region ranking.
+University of North Carolina at Chapel Hill ranked #8 on this year’s Best Value Economics Schools in the Southeast Region list.
 Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at UNC Chapel Hill are $36,891 a year.
+UNC Chapel Hill undergraduate students pay an average of $36,891 in tuition and fees each year.
 The average amount in student loans that economics majors at UNC Chapel Hill take out is $16,394.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $173.

 #9